jagan-shanmugam/Bash-Shell/README.md

 # Cbash_shell
-A linux shell written in C
+A linux shell written in C.
 This shell primarily contains implementations of basic linux commands and a couple of custom commands.